canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/install-microk8s-on-windows/install-microk8s-on-windows.md

 ---

-# Install MicroK8s on a Windows PC using Multipass
+# Install MicroK8s on Windows using Multipass

 ## Overview